 Prerequisite(s): MGMT 210, HSMT 301 or Permission of Instructor.

 HSMT 306 - Quality Improvement and Quantitative Techniques.
-Lecture Hour(s): 3 Lab Hour(s): 0 Credit Hour(s): 3

 This course focuses upon the role, function, management tools, and inter-relationship between: quality management/performance improvement, service excellence, regulatory compliance, and risk management in healthcare organizations.
 The course material will also emphasize implementation strategies for a developing and operating a program, which integrates all of these functions in a successful total quality management program.
 Spring